Benchmarker.rb

 See https://ruby-doc.org/stdlib-2.7.0/libdoc/benchmark/rdoc/Benchmark.html

-for details of benchamrk.rb
+for details of benchamrk.rb.

 Command-line options